spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 Notice how similar the hand movements are.
 The main difference is the position of the hand relative to the face.
 The word 'Man' touches the thumb to the forehead then the chest.
 Whereas the word 'Woman' touches the thumb to the chin, then chest.
 Other words have similar issues.
 Therefore, only looking at the hands may not provide enough information to differentiate between words.

 So, the position of the hands relative to the face or other parts of the body may be important.
 Since the frames are cropped to isolate the person within the frame, we could assume that the person is usually centered with the top of their head near the top of the frame.
 Therefore, using the cropped frame as a reference, the position of the hands relative to the person can be inferred to some extent.
-The problem with this, is that it leaves additional information on the table.
-For example, in sign language, the movement of the head and facial expression can be used to convey additional meaning which could be helpful for the model.
+The problem with this, is that it relies on consitent cropping and relies on the classification model to realize the importance of the relative positions.
+In a sense, tracking only the hands leaves additional information on the table.

-The best example of this is the signs for 'Yes' and 'No'.
+Also, in sign language, the movement of the head and facial expression can be used to convey additional meaning.
+The best example of this, is the words 'Yes' and 'No'.
 When signing these words, many of the people in the dataset also either smiled and nodded, or frowned and shook their head to reinforce the meaning of the word they were signing.
-So, it may be useful to include facial or emotion detection as additional inputs to the model as well.
+With that in mind, it may be useful to include facial or emotion detection as additional inputs to the model.
 However, I didn't want to place too much emphasis on the facial emotion.
-For one this would introduce many more features and necessarily increase model complexity which can be tricky to optimize and can slow down the model.
-But more importantly, I wanted to be sure that the primary source of input data was the hands.
+For one, this would introduce many more features and necessarily increase model complexity which can be tricky to optimize and can slow down the model.
+But more importantly, I wanted to be sure that the primary source of input data was the hands and body movements.
 I didn't want to inadvertently focus too much on the facial expression.

 It was time to take a closer look at the holistic model.